 The simplest way to get started is probably Zoom’s built-in whiteboard.
-You don’t need an iPad or a stylus, and your audience can even whiteboard with you (if you let them).
+You don’t have to use an iPad or a stylus; you can get away with just your mouse (although that seems like it would be hard to me).
+And your audience can even whiteboard with you (if you let them).
 This is a solid option.

 You can also annotate on top of your slides.
 Consider including slides in your deck as placeholders for moments when you intend to whiteboard, perhaps with prompts or some portions of the content (formulae?) already filled in.
 This can save a lot of time, and let you just emphasize the important parts; as opposed to writing it all up from scratch.

-For some types of content (diagrams, graphs) I plan to use a separate app for whiteboarding, rather than Zoom’s built-in whiteboard.
-My app of choice is Paper by WeTransfer.
+When whiteboarding with an iPad, I mostly plan to use separate apps for whiteboarding, rather than Zoom’s built-in whiteboard.
+For example, for drawings, I like Paper by WeTransfer.
 Here’s a quick demo of some ways I use it:

 If you’re using a separate app, how would you share your iPad’s screen?

 I recorded the above demo using Zoom.
-There are multiple methods of sharing your iPad’s screen in Zoom, but in my testing sharing with Screen Mirroring was the most reliable.
+There are multiple methods of sharing your iPad’s screen in Zoom, but in my testing sharing with Screen Mirroring9 was the most reliable.

 You can use this method both while conducting class, and for pre-recording content (if you record your own Zoom session as the only participant).

 Alternatively, you can use QuickTime Player.
 Connect your iPad with a USB cable, go to